Villa Montezuma

 Villa Montezuma is a Queen Anne style mansion in the Sherman Heights neighborhood of San Diego, California, that was added to the National Register of Historic Places in 1971.

 Jesse Shepard residence

-The home was built in 1887 for Jesse Shepard, who lived there for about a year before relocating to Paris, then sold it in late 1889.
+The home was built in 1887 by Cheney & Leonard and designed by Comstock & Trotsche for Jesse Shepard, who lived there for about a year before relocating to Paris, then sold it in late 1889.
 John Mallon's Pacific American Decorative Company made windows for the mansion.